nusaifkhan/CloudReduce-for-Azure/README.md

 - **Cost Savings:** Reduces Azure storage costs, saving potentially thousands annually.
 - **Improved Management:** Enhances visibility and control over cloud resources.
 - **Policy Encouragement:** Promotes tagging and cleanup practices to prevent future inefficiencies.

 ---

-## **Key Features**

-- Automates the cleanup of Azure snapshots and disks to reduce costs.
-- Uses environment variables from a `.env` file for secure Azure credentials.
-- Dockerized for seamless deployment and ease of use.

----